🌊 Introduction: The Rising Tide of Global Flooding

 3. Coverage Limits and Deductibles

 High coverage limit = high premium.
 The high cut option can reduce costs but increase your expenses outside your pocket under flood.
+Make sure to understand if your flood coverage is enough.

 4. Age and Condition of the Property